Regensburg subcamp: History

 The exact number of fatalities among the Colosseum prisoners is not known.
-In the Regensburg registry office (Standesamt Regensburg), 35 deaths were recorded for the period between March 23 and April 10 alone, and a grave list of the city contains the names of 44 dead.
+In the Regensburg registry office (Standesamt Regensburg), 35 deaths were recorded for the period between March 23 and April 10 alone, and a grave list of the city contains the names of 44 of the dead.
 A survivor of the Colosseum estimates the number of dead in the five weeks of its existence at 70 men.
 It is believed that some corpses were thrown into the Danube without registering them.

-A neighboring subcamp
+Neighboring subcamp

 The Obertraubling satellite camp (today located in neighboring Neutraubling) was operated by the SS from February 20 to April 16, 1945, as a satellite camp of the Flossenbürg concentration camp in the municipality of Obertraubling, a southern suburb of Regensburg, on the premises of Messerschmitt AG.
 It was located next to a forced labor camp in the Messerschmitt factory.
 The completely emaciated concentration camp prisoners had to repair damage to the runway of a company airfield that had been bombed, at risk of death.
 After a regional reform and the incorporation of surrounding communities, the area of one of the former forced labor camps, the so-called Russenlager (Russian camp), now belongs to the city of Regensburg.